 He was not blond, nor skinny.

-It is a book resulting from university research – still in progress – on how the media dealt with the story of Milena Sutter.
-And the figure of Lorenzo Bozano.
+Dr. Baccaro and I wrote that book after a university research – still in progress – on how the media dealt with the Milena Sutter’s story.

-During my 40 year career as a journalist, I have read the reports of important cases – such as Wilma Montesi’s (in some ways similar, 1953, Rome) – but I had never written about criminal cases.
+During my 40 year career as a journalist, I have read articles about important Italian criminal cases – such as Wilma Montesi’s (in some ways similar, 1953, Rome) – but I had never written anything in that field.

 Since the beginning of my career as a journalist, in 1978, I have dealt with foreign affairs, my passion at that time.
 So, crime stories have never had of my interest.